-Working for Perth and Kinross Council means we all provide services that make a difference to the lives of individuals, families and our local communities.
-As public service workers, we have additional responsibilities because of our public accountability and statutory obligations.
-The public expects and deserves a high standard of conduct from all local government employees.
+The purpose of the Employee Code of Conduct is to provide a clear framework for all Perth & Kinross Council employees, working for Perth and Kinross Council means you provide services that make a difference to the lives of individuals, families, and our local communities.
+As a public service worker, you have additional responsibilities due to public accountability and statutory obligations.
+The public expects and deserves a high standard of conduct from you and all local government employees.

-The Council has high aspirations for our communities and relies on our employees to deliver the best possible services and value for money.
-Our local communities expect us to be committed and dedicated; to be creative and innovative in service design and delivery; to embrace new ways of working and work collaboratively with others to achieve common goals.
+The Council has high aspirations for our communities and relies on you, our employee to deliver the best possible services and value for money.
+Our local communities expect you to be committed and dedicated; to be creative and innovative in service design and delivery; to embrace new ways of working and work collaboratively with others to achieve common goals.

-Our Employee Code of Conduct encourages us all to work in this way and sets out clear and helpful advice on the standards the Council expects from you as an employee.
+The Employee Code of Conduct encourages you to work in this way and sets out clear and helpful advice on the standards expected from you as an employee.

-To support the code we have a framework of policies, procedures, standards and guidance on a range of topics which provides information on your rights and responsibilities at work.
-It does not affect the rights and responsibilities you have by law.
+To support the code, there is a framework of policies, procedures, standards, and guidance on a range of topics which provides information on your rights, responsibilities and values and behaviour at work.
+It does not affect the rights and responsibilities you have outside of work.